Richard Russell Jr.: Early political career

-Governor of Georgia, 1931–1933
+Governor of Georgia (1931–1933)

+Russell's campaign for Governor was an untraditional one, it was not based in Atlanta and Russell at 33 would be the youngest Georgian Governor to that point if he was elected, but he did have the support of 90% of the state legislators.
+He won the election.

-As governor, Russell reorganized the bureaucracy, promoted economic development in the midst of the Great Depression, and balanced the state budget.
+As governor, Russell reorganized the bureaucracy, reducing the number of state agencies from 102 to 18, promoted economic development in the midst of the Great Depression, and balanced the state budget.

-During Russell's governorship, World War I veteran Robert Elliot Burns released the autobiography I Am A Fugitive from a Georgia Chain Gang!, which had previously been serialized in True Detective magazine and would become a popular Paul Muni film in November 1932.
-The book details the multiple stints Burns served in the Georgian penal system and his attempts to escape.
+During Russell's governorship, World War I veteran Robert Elliot Burns released the autobiography I Am A Fugitive from a Georgia Chain Gang!, which had previously been serialized in True Detective magazine and later formed the basis for a popular Paul Muni film in November 1932.
+The book details the multiple stints Burns served in the Georgia penal system and his attempts to escape.

-Following the release of the book and the film adaptation, Russell attempted to extradite Burns from the state of New Jersey so Burns could continue to serve his sentence.
+Following the release of the book and the film adaptation, Russell attempted to extradite Burns from the state of New Jersey so Burns could continue to serve his sentence in Georgia.
 Russell denounced Burns' depictions of the horrific hard labor in his state, calling New Jersey Governor A. Harry Moore's refusal to return Burns to Georgia "a slander on the state of Georgia and its institutions."

-Senate career, 1933–1971
+U.S. Senate career (1933–1971)

+Electoral history

+Russell's first campaign for the Senate was as a result of a special election in September 1932 after the death of William J. Harris.
+His opponent in the primary was Representative Charles Crisp, who was nicknamed "Kilowatt Charlie" due to his links to the unpopular Georgia Power Company.

-Russell at first supported the New Deal of President Franklin D. Roosevelt during the Great Depression.
-In 1936, he defeated the demagogic former Governor Eugene Talmadge for the US Senate seat by defending the New Deal as good for Georgia.
+In 1936, Russell defeated the former Democratic Governor Eugene Talmadge for the US Senate seat by defending the New Deal as good for Georgia.